Who needs to take the ACT? Infographic

 Unofficial vs. Official ACT scores

 As part of your registration fee, you can have your official ACT scores sent to up to four colleges at no additional cost.
 Take advantage of this!
 Your unofficial ACT scores are placed on your HHS transcript at no cost when HHS receives them from ACT.
 (If you do not wish to have your ACT scores on your HHS transcript, let Mrs. Boeshans know.)
-If you need to submit your official ACT scores as part of the application process, you will need to do a request through ACT on their website.
-There is an $18 fee to have your official ACT scores sent and the request may take longer than a week to arrive at its destination.
+If you need to submit your official ACT scores as part of the application process but didn't select that college during the ACT registration process, you will need to do a request through ACT on their website.
+There is a $20 fee to have your official ACT scores sent and the request may take longer than a week to arrive at its destination.
 HHS is unable to submit official ACT scores for students.